Superalgos/Superalgos/README.md

 * Processes, trading systems, their strategies, and their configurations, which are child elements of definitions.
 * The position and status of all elements within the Designer, even those which are disconnected from the hierarchy.

 You may think of the workspace as your desktop.
-It is not part of the hierachical structure of information that describes your definitions.
+It is not part of the hierarchical structure of information that describes your definitions.
 Instead, it contains definitions.

 Backing up your workspace is the best way to store trading systems, ready to be deployed.
 Your workspace is saved at the browser level every time you make a change, but still, you should back up your workspace once in a while so that you can go back to past versions.